Search

 • Update the slit.def, grism.def and fasu?.def files using the GUI editor.

-• The following day dismount both the WFS lamp and mask from ALFOSC.
+• The following day dismount both the WFS lamp and mask from ALFOSC if it is no longer needed.

 Calibration